 9.6.
-Library Catalogue
+Library catalogue

-An Online Public Access Catalogue (OPAC) is a computerized online database of all the resources held in the library.
+An Online Public Access Catalogue (OPAC) is a computerized online database of all the resources held at the library.
 Users can use OPAC to search library materials available in the library.
-It can be accessed from URL: isuru.lib.ruh.ac.lk.
+It can be accessed by the URL: https://opac.lib.ruh.ac.lk/cgibin/koha/opac-main.pl.
 OPAC provides facilities to search library materials using keywords, title, author, subject, ISBN, series and call number.

 9.7.
-Library Services
+Library services